 Scholars will be expected to undertake a project during their time and this will be presented at the final review meeting.
 They will be expected to write a final report and also articles of their experience for the website and publication.
 Poster and/or presentations at suitable conferences will be encouraged and supported.

 Project work will be directed by the scholar’s mentor and should develop specific initiatives within Severn.
 Such project work will be designed and supported to help the post holder develop experience in:

 - Problem analysis

 - Critical review of success and failure

-- Preparation of report to the APD for Excellence
+- Preparation of report for the Patch or relevant APDs

 Please read the Job Description and Person Specification for the programme.